WHAT TO DO IN DUBAI IN SUMMER + TIPS ON HOW TO SURVIVE

-While some might roll their eyes, the truth is that the shopping malls are like heaven on a scorching day, and spending time here is one of the best things you can do in Dubai in summer.
+While some might roll their eyes, the truth is that the shopping malls are like heaven on a scorching day.
+Spending time here is one of the best things you can do in Dubai in summer.

 The malls are normally very well air-conditioned.
 So you can finally do all the mall sightseeing that you would not do in nicer weather (feeling that it would be a waste of time that would be better spent outdoors).

 Go Ice Skating

 Skating is a cold and perfect summer activity in Dubai for a hot summer day.
 Whether you ride the snow bullet (it is an indoor zip line that rushes you along the ice-skating hall, 16 meters in the air), take skating lessons, or meet the penguins, there are worse places to be in the summer.

 - You can find the ice skating rink inside Dubai Mall.
 Check out prices for Dubai Ice Rink here.

 Hit the Beach And Do Water Sports

 Whenever you can, head to the beach.
-Not get a tan and burn in the sun, but to cool down – kind of of cooling down.
+Not get a tan and burn in the sun, but to cool down – well, kind of cooling down.

 While I mentioned before that I do not recommend spending a day at the beach in the summer, it is actually a good idea to rent one of the cabanas, which protects you from the sun (but not from the heat).